Casian124/olist-ecommerce-dashboard/README.md

 - Unique customers are counted on customer_unique_id rather than customer_id, which in this dataset is unique per order and would otherwise overstate the customer base.
 - Revenue is derived from order_items[price] so it slices correctly by product and category.
 - Cross-filter direction on the orders / order_items relationship is set so category and product filters reach the order- and review-level measures.

-Data-quality note: early in the build, revenue came out roughly 100x too high.
-The price column was being parsed under a locale that read the decimal point as a thousands separator (58.90 loaded as 5890).
-It was caught by comparing the total against the expected order of magnitude and fixed by setting the correct locale at import.

 The model includes 25 DAX measures covering revenue, orders, delivery performance, review sentiment, journey stages, and stage-by-stage duration.